 - remind us to pay attention to the data and not just our theory about things,

-- keeps you focused on what you really have control over (your own actions and the environment your children live in);
+- keeps you focused on what you have to control over (your actions and the environment your children live in);

 - acknowledges your children’s ability to choose and to learn from the consequences;